Gregor-Davies/WOM-Greenpower/README.md

 - 1 LED BLINK: Oled initalization has failed, check if OLED pins are correct (By default they are) and if the OLED is visibly damaged.
 - 2 LED BLINKS: No packet was recieved by the reciever, check antennas on both reciever and transmitter.
-- 3 LED BLINKS: Motor temperature is 85 C this is normally an indicator that the DS18B20 sensors are broken or not working.
+- 3 LED BLINKS: Motor temperature is 85 C, this is normally an indicator that the DS18B20 sensors are broken or not working (Or your vehicle is running too hot).
-- 4 LED BLINKS: Heatsink temperature is 85 C this is normally an indicator that the DS18B20 sensors are broken or not working.
+- 4 LED BLINKS: Heatsink temperature is 85 C, this is normally an indicator that the DS18B20 sensors are broken or not working (Or your vehicle is running too hot).

 ## License